Judge closes Weinstein case hearing to the media

 Robert Balin, a lawyer for a media consortium including Newsday, argued that pervasive publicity about Weinstein for over a year included coverage of allegations of rape, assault and other misconduct by over 80 women, so an open hearing would not cause any additional damage.

-He said voir dire of prospective jurors could serve its traditional role of weeding out those that were biased, and there was no need to override the constitutional presumption of press and public access to court proceedings.
+He said the process of selecting prospective jurors could serve its traditional role of weeding out those that were biased, and there was no need to override the constitutional presumption of press and public access to court proceedings.

 “There is an effective alternative,” said Balin, who moved after Burke ordered reporters out of the courtroom to try to get an appeals court to intervene on an emergency basis and reverse the closure order.